Settlement

 Cash Account: Options Trading in Foreign Currencies

-Options trades typically have a settlement period of one business day.
-Unlike buying stocks, options cannot be traded immediately after the currency conversion is completed.
-In this case, you would need to wait for one business day to submit an option order.
+Options trades typically settle within one business day.
+Unlike stock purchases, options cannot be traded immediately after a currency conversion is completed.
+In practice, this means a waiting period of one business day applies before an option order can be placed.

 Margin account

-If an option is traded without holding funds in the quoted currency, the amount in that currency is therefore borrowed for one trading day.
-Please be aware of the debit interest to be accrued.
+If an option is traded without funds in the quoted currency, the required amount in that currency will be borrowed for one trading day.
+Debit interest may apply for this borrowing.

 Settlement period: Futures

-Futures contracts are settled on the day following the trading day (T+1).
-Therefore, if you buy a futures contract today, you are obligated to make the payment by the next business day.
-Similarly, the counterpart must deliver the underlying asset by the next business day as well.
+Futures contracts settle on the business day following the trade (T+1).
+If you buy a futures contract today, payment is due the next business day.
+Similarly, the counterparty is required to deliver the underlying asset on the next business day.

 Futures on their expiry

-- First Position Date: The first date on which the seller might inform the clearing system of a delivery intent.
+- First Position Date: The earliest date a seller may inform the clearing system of delivery intent.

-- First Notice Date: The first date on which a buyer might be informed of a possible delivery by the clearing system.
+- First Notice Date: The earliest date a buyer may be informed of a possible delivery.

 Futures settlement overview

-For more information about the Close-Out Policy of Futures, please visit the page of our partner:
+For more information about the Close-Out Policy of Futures, please visit our partner’s page:

 Futures Close Out | Interactive Brokers Ireland

-The table on this page displays both the First Notice Date and First Position Date for specific futures contracts.
-You need to close your futures position two days before the Cutoff date.
+The table on that page shows the First Notice Date and First Position Date for specific futures contracts.
+Futures positions should generally be closed two days before the Cutoff date to avoid settlement obligations.

-- Long Futures Cutoff: The date on which long futures positions need to be closed and settled.
+- Long Futures Cutoff: Date by which long positions are expected to be closed.

-- Short Futures Cutoff: The date on which short futures positions need to be closed and settled.
+- Short Futures Cutoff: Date by which short positions are expected to be closed.

 FAQ